-Download the Five Forces Canvas to make a large printout and use this to do a Five Forces analysis, for example in a brainstorm with colleagues.
-Download the Example for Nike to learn about the practical application of Five Forces.
+Download the Porter's Five Forces Canvas to make a large printout and use this to analyse the five forces, for example in a brainstorm with colleagues.
+Download the Example for Nike to learn about the practical application of Porter's Five Forces.

 You can do Porter’s Five Forces analysis by yourself, but it is more effective if done by a group of people, for example with colleagues.

 Porter’s Five Forces show that there are five important forces that determine the competitive power of your business.
 Use this tool to understand your competitive situation.
 Write down high, moderate or low on the Porter's Five Forces canvas for each of the following forces:

 Step 1: intensity of competition from existing competitors

 Identify the existing competitors of your business.
 Write down their names and the size of their businesses.
 Estimate how heavy the competition is and whether there are differences in the product/service they offer.
 If you have many competitors with a similar product/service, then your business will likely have little power in the market.
 Suppliers and buyers can easily go somewhere else.
 If there is no one else that offers what you offer you have great power in the market; buyers and suppliers have nowhere else to go.

 Substitute products or services offer an alternative for your offering.
 Write down those products or services that can be an alternative for your customers.
 If there are many substitutes it is easy for buyers to find a different solution and the power of your business is low.
 If there is no alternative for your product, then your business has tremendous power since customers cannot find an alternative.